You're Walt Disney World-bound, and a crucial question warrants an almost immediate answer: Where should I stay onsite with my family?

 In order to arrive at the best solution for your family -- and your budget -- it helps to know the lay of the land or, in this case, "The World."

-Here's the latest scoop on onsite Walt Disney World Resort accommodations for families, from the top choice for a cheap spot to sleep to the best value for deluxe, spacious accommodations.
+Here's our scoop on onsite Walt Disney World Resort accommodations for families, from the top choice for a cheap spot to sleep to the best value for deluxe, spacious accommodations.

 Disney's Value Resort Hotels

 Although they lack luxury, Value Resort Hotels offer many niceties that add to the family vacation experience.
-Each has a food court, playground and a main themed pool with an adjacent kiddie pool, although no pools have slides.
-Guests at Value properties enjoy many of the same attractive amenities -- like free resort transportation, early entry, late-stay privileges at resort theme parks and in-room treats like towel animals, courtesy of the "Mousekeeping" staff -- afforded to guests at more expensive lodgings.
+Each has a food court, playground and a main themed pool with an adjacent kiddie pool, although none of the pools have slides.
+Guests at Value properties enjoy many of the same attractive amenities -- like free resort transportation, early entry, late-stay privileges at resort theme parks and in-room treats, such as towel animals, courtesy of the "Mousekeeping" staff -- afforded to guests at more expensive lodgings.

 Family Favorite: For its pop culture theme, retro TV dinner options (try Mom's buttermilk fried chicken) and a groovy "Hippy Dippy" pool with squirting flowers, the Pop Century Resort is a classic family favorite.